bcSpace/Option-Back-Testing-Framework/README.md

 # The Goal
-The goal of the project was to streamline the process for developing systemic automated option trading strategies.
+The goal of the project was to streamline the process for developing systematic automated option trading strategies.
 The solution was to build a framework to manage all the moving parts including:

 •	Data management